Amaya quarterly results boosted by PokerStars acquisition

 PokerStars, which recently signed Japanese model and actress Yuiko Matsukawa as a new celebrity brand ambassador, estimates it controlled some 66 percent of the online poker market, based on cash game and tournament players in the first quarter, up from 62 percent a year earlier.

-Last month, Amaya spinned off and listed its Diamond Game unit into a new entity dubbed Innova Gaming Group (IGG.TO).
+Last month, Amaya spinned off and listed its Diamond Game unit into a new entity dubbed Innova Gaming Group.
 Diamond Game designs, develops and markets games mainly for the North American lottery industry.